 Best Pool Coverings for a Harsh Winter

 When it comes to protection from the cold weather and elements, you have a few choices of different covers.
 A tarp cover is an easy way to cover your pool in mild weather, but if you live in parts of the country where winter is a little harsher, it might not be the most suitable choice.

 Your best options for winter protection include mesh or solid covers for either an inground or above ground pool.
-Let’s start with taking a closer look at mesh pool covers.
+Let’s start by taking a closer look at mesh pool covers.

 Mesh covers cost several hundred dollars less than a solid cover, depending on the size and shape of your pool.
 Most mesh covers have a durable life of nearly 15 years.
 Additionally, they are a little more user-friendly, and many pool users can take them on and off without help.

 A big downside to mesh covers is that dirt and other debris can pass through and go directly into the pool.
 Sunlight can also easily pass through the mesh cover, causing algae growth.
 While a little maintenance is a reality of being a pool owner, algae growth and excess debris are time-consuming and labor-intensive.

 It’s not uncommon to assume that a solid pool cover might last longer than a mesh cover, but the average lifespan is no more than 11 years.
-A non-mesh cover also costs between $200 and $600 more than mesh ones.
+A non-mesh cover also costs between $200 and $600 more than a mesh one.

 Due to their size and weight, solid covers typically are difficult to handle on your own and require more than one person to take on and off.

 Water accumulates on top of a solid cover.
-As a consequence, a submersible pool cover pump is needed to remove excess water and avoid damage to the cover and pool.
+Consequently, a submersible pool cover pump is needed to remove excess water and avoid damage to the cover and pool.
 Keeping this in mind, you’ll do more winter prep work using a solid pool cover.